ignorant05/MyBluetoothCar/README.md

 ## Pictures

-You can find 5 views phots and an mp4 vid to show you what the result looks like (take it as a reference).
+You can find 5 views phots and an mp4 vid to show you what the result looks like (take it as a reference) in the pictures folder in this repo.

 ## Features